 artist and/or creative business may need.

-If there are a few designs you have seen while browsing the internet that appeal to you then copy the URL from the address bar and bring it to the scheduled consultation and I can get an idea and starting point but it’s not required.
+If there are a few artistic designs you have seen while browsing the internet that appeals to you then copy the URL from the address bar and bring it to the scheduled consultation as a reference to get an idea and possibly a jumping-off point but it’s not required.

 If you’re not sure what kind of a website design you need don’t worry, this is the reason that I set up these recorded conversations so everything gets noted and not missed.

 like graphics, image count, content, color preference, logos (if you have them) anything that you would like to include for the website including the domain name, bio, contact and business info, etc.

 If you are new and just starting out I will guide you as to what information is needed and create a keyword structure so your website gets ranked well in the

 I don’t use a tiered standard pricing structure because each person or business has different design needs but you need to keep in mind that a starting budget of $500.00 is generally a good starting point.